BABTUNA/Late_Talkers_Detection_Models/README.md

 - each dataset has 3 modalites extracted : Text, acoustic, and visual

 ### Preprocessing Folder
-- contains two version temporal and non-temporal preprocess: temporal considered all time stamps while non-temporal removes time dimesion by averaging values from all timestamps
+- contains two version temporal and non-temporal preprocess: temporal considers all time stamps while non-temporal removes time dimesion by averaging values from all timestamps
 - the data is tokenized for both version: tokenization is done to increase data sample sizes (chunk data from multiple children to produce more samples)

 ### ML folder